mazum01/Hexapod_v2.0/docs/PROJECT_SPEC.md

 - Motion enable gate: commands to servos are suppressed unless enabled.
 - Soft limits: joint angle bounds from config; rate limits on commanded steps. [impl]
-- Leg/body collision detection: kinematic check against body footprint/keep‑out; on violation → lockout and require re‑enable.
+- Leg/body collision detection: kinematic check against body footprint/keep‑out; on violation → lockout and require re‑enable. [impl]
+  - Keep-out model (Phase 1): simple foot-to-foot minimum clearance in the X/Z plane.
+If any pair of feet are closer than `safety.clearance_mm`, trigger a lockout (E40 COLLISION).
+Configurable at runtime via `SAFETY CLEARANCE <mm>` and persisted to `/config.txt`.
 - E‑stop concept: serial command to DISABLE; clears motion and optionally torque‑off (as supported).

 ## 7. Configuration (SD card)